 BE A COMPETITION JUDGE FOR WASHINGTON DECA

-Interested in becoming a competition judge?
+Interested in becoming a written competition judge?
 Find out more about this exciting opportunity below.

 Area Competitions.
 December and January.
 Please refer to the map and contact information below, and contact the area leader associated with your region.

 Written Event Judging.
 January, 2017 via online access.
-More information regarding this event will be posted soon!
+Registration for written event judging is open now - Click Here

 State Career Development Conference.
 Friday, March 3, 2017 in Bellevue, WA.

 WASHINGTON DECA JUDGE TIPS VIDEO

 What is it like to serve as a judge?
 Click here to find out!

 A critical component of a student’s DECA experience is the participation in DECA’s competitive events program.
 These events apply learning, making the connection to business, and directly contribute to every student being college or career ready by focusing on the following outcomes: